techidaily/site-win11-tips/source/_posts/enhance-task-automation-tackling-scheduler-issues.md

 ## 5\.
 Perform a Clean Boot

- If all else fails, you can try[performing a clean boot on your computer](https://www.makeuseof.com/clean-boot-windows-11/) .
+ If all else fails, you can try [performing a clean boot on your computer](https://www.makeuseof.com/clean-boot-windows-11/) .
 This is an effective way to identify and resolve any potential conflicts with Task Scheduler that may be causing issues.

 ## Run Task Scheduler With No More Problems